Invasion percolation on the Poisson-weighted infinite tree: Redrawing invasion percolation

-\paragraph{Remark.} In general, relaxing any of the conditions in the definition of distinguished pointsets may cause the conclusions of Corollary~\ref{cor:backbone} to fail.
-To provide, just one example, the following pointset satisfies conditions~\ref{IPWIT1} through~\ref{SIPWIT3}, but not the conclusion of Corollary~\ref{cor:backbone}.
-The pointset $P$ contains no points except the following.
+\begin{remark*} In general, relaxing any of the conditions in the definition of distinguished point sets may cause the conclusions of Corollary \ref {corbackbone} to fail.
+To provide just one example, the following point set satisfies conditions \hyperlink{IPWIT1}{1}--\hyperlink{SIPWIT3}{7}, but not the conclusion of Corollary~\ref{corbackbone}.
+The point set $P$ contains no points except the following.
 Place $k$ points inside $[0,1)\times[0,1/3)$.
-Place each of the points $(i+1,1-1/(i+2))$ for $i \in \N$.
-Then $\IPC(P,\N)$ has $k$ infinite backbones.
+Place each of the points $(i+1,1-1/(i+2))$ for $i \in\N$.
+Then $\IPC(P,\N)$ has $k$ infinite backbones. \end{remark*}

 This completes our study of deterministic properties of the invasion percolation procedure.
 In the next section we begin our study of what happens when the underlying point set is random.